LAGkitty/key_automation-KEY-ACTIVATION-TOOL-/README.md

 - Add dashes every N characters
 - Add spaces every N characters
 - Customize spacing frequency
+ - Advanced Pattern Tokens:
+    • Digit-only tokens are interpreted as numeric placeholders or counts.
+Example: `1111` → 4 placeholders, `4` → group size 4.
+    • Tokens containing letters or symbols are treated as literal strings and will be inserted unchanged.
+ - Per-gap Entries:
+    • When enabled, a separate text box appears for each gap.
+Values typed into those boxes are used verbatim for that gap.
+    • When Per-gap Entries is enabled, the "Characters per gap" spinner is ignored — put numeric group sizes in the Pattern field (e.g., `4-4-4`) if you need numeric placeholders.

 ### Deletion
 - Auto-delete after typing